Kimist99/kddMyR/README.md

 # kddMyR
-# This file contains sample R code for review by perspective employers
+# This file contains sample R code for review by prospective employers